Customer & Agent Experiences

 Run the checklist →The four stages below are the shape of most engagements.
 Plug in at any one, or run the whole arc end to end.

 Discovery, architecture review, roadmap validation.
-Decide what to build before anyone scopes the build.

 Solution design, journey mapping, platform alignment across Salesforce clouds and the systems they have to talk to.